 The precision robot scans head of body of the phantom for maximum radio signal.

-The computer analysing the data coverts the radio signal levels into SAR (W/kg).
+The computer analysing the data converts the radio signal levels into SAR (W/kg).

 The maximum level measured is recorded as the SAR value against the head.